 Community-based tourism: a tool for sustainable development

 Mass tourism can be an incredibly destructive activity with wide reaching consequences.
-However, fortunately for all, local communities across the developing world have and are setting up eco-tourism projects; a truly viable solution to some of the most urgent problems faced by human kind today, such as global warming, deforestation and land speculation.
+However, fortunately for all, local communities across the developing world have been setting up ecotourism projects; a truly viable solution to some of the most urgent problems faced by human kind today, such as global warming, deforestation and land speculation.

-These projects offer services such as accommodation, traditional gastronomy, eco-tourism and cultural activities.
+These projects offer services such as accommodation, excursions (bird-watching, trekking, horse-riding, whale-watching, etc.) , traditional gastronomy, ecotourism and cultural activities.
 A fair-trade logic applies, so tourists are paying a fair price in exchange for high quality and often unique products and services, within a context of transparency and equality.
 For travellers it is a genuine and rich experience.
-They get to know the local traditions, get involved in cultural activities and have the opportunity to see unspoilt nature and eco-systems.
+They get to know the local traditions, get involved in cultural activities and have the opportunity to see unspoilt nature and ecosystems.

 Touristic entrepreneurs?
 No, environmental and culture conservationists